fjorgemota/jimple/README.md

 ## Modifying Services after Definition

-In some cases you may want to modify a service definition after it has been defined.
+In some cases you may want to modify a **service definition** (note that you cannot extend a parameter, including protected parameters) after it has been defined.
 You can use the `extend()` method to define additional code to be run on your service just after it is created:

 ```js
 container.set('session_storage', function (c) {